 Proof: For $0 \leq i \le n$ let $C_i$ be the initial configuration where parties 1 to $i$ have input 1 (empty set for $i=0$) and the rest have input 0.
 From validity, $val(C_0)=0$ and $val(C_n)=1$, so the (trivial) one-dimensional Sperner’s Lemma implies that there exists $1 \le i \le n$ and two adjacent configurations such that $val(C_{i-1}) =0$ and $val(C_{i})=1$.

-Note that the only difference between $C_{i-1}$ and $C_i$ is the initial value of party $i$.
+Note that the only difference between $E(C_{i-1})$ and $E(C_i)$ is the initial value of party $i$.
 Consider executions where party $i$ crashes (is delayed forever) at the beginning of the execution.
-Since there is no way to know the state of party $i$ we have
+Since there is no way to know the state of party $i$, we have

-We now show that we can always extend a $p$-pivot configuration $C$ by one round to a $p’$-pivot configuration $C’$, thus creating an infinite execution.
-In each such round all parties progress in lockstep except for at most one party which we may delay its outgoing messages.
+We now show that we can always extend a $p$-pivot configuration $C$ by $\ell \geq 1$ rounds to a $p’$-pivot configuration $C’$, thus creating an infinite execution.
+In each round of this infinite execution, all parties progress in lockstep except for at most one party which we may delay its outgoing messages for a finite time.

-Lemma 2: If $C$ is a $p$-pivot configuration at the beginning of round $k$, then there is an extension of $C$ to $C’$ by one round in the mobile delay model where $C’$ is a $p’$-pivot configuration at the beginning of round $k+1$.
+Lemma 2: If $C$ is a $p$-pivot configuration at the beginning of round $k$, then there is an extension of $C$ to $C’$ by $\ell \geq 1$ rounds in the mobile delay model where $C’$ is a $p’$-pivot configuration.

 Proof: Given a $p$-pivot configuration $C$ at the beginning of round $k$:

-The only difference between $C_{q-1}$ and $C_q$ is the state of party $q$ that either receives the messages from $p$ to $q$ or does not receive it in round $k$.
-In both worlds, consider the extension where $q$’s outgoing messages are delayed forever from round $k+1$.
+The only difference between $D_{q-1}$ and $D_q$ is the state of party $q$ that either receives the messages from $p$ to $q$ or does not receive it in round $k+\ell$.
+In both worlds, consider the extension where $q$’s outgoing messages are delayed forever from round $k+\ell+1$.

 Extending the proof to non-uniform agreement